boc-tothefuture/openhab-jruby/docs/installation/index.md

    Create a file called `jruby.cfg` in `<OPENHAB_CONF>/services/` with the following content:
    ```
    org.openhab.automation.jrubyscripting:gems=openhab-scripting=~>4.0
+   # optional: uncomment the following line if you prefer not having to
+   # insert require 'openhab' at the top of your scripts.
+   # org.openhab.automation.jrubyscripting:require=openhab
    ```

    This configuration with the openhab-scripting gem specified with [pessimistic versioning](https://thoughtbot.com/blog/rubys-pessimistic-operator) will install any version of openhab-scripting greater than or equal to 4.0 but less than 5.0.
 On system restart if any (non-breaking) new versions of the library are available they will automatically be installed.